LaTonia-Mertica/construction-project-storysim/README.md

 **WHEN:**<br>
 mentees seldom if ever sleep while materializing their passion project. we are often flush with ideas. startled awake with _try this debug_ and _fine tune that_ thoughts. naively convincing and unconvincing then re-convincing ourselves we can do much much more than is sane on the allotted time table. mentors are zealously lulled along, anchoring the journey in encouragement, expertise, and sensibility...

+... in addition, of course, to the 8-week program that involved a commitment of 2-hour synchronous sessions twice a week, office hours as needed with the program instructor and/or other ew educator, class work and independent study of a minimum of 12 hours a week, and peer meets as available

 **WHERE:**<br>
 for me, this cohort, given the weather and available resources - my car, my favorite public library, ...and in my dreams where my code ceaselessly executes in vivid error-free session after session

+... logistically, evenings via Google Meet

 **HOW:**<br>
 [&#10003;]&emsp;CAMARADERIE <br>